torvalds/linux/Documentation/x86/boot.rst

 Protocol:	2.08+
 ============	==============

-  If non-zero then this field contains the offset from the beginning of the protected-mode code to the payload.
+  If yesn-zero then this field contains the offset from the beginning of the protected-mode code to the payload.

   The payload may be compressed.
 The format of both the compressed and